 When the News Comes

-Hearing that the boss has cancer can evoke a variety of emotions, but it always upsets the hierarchy of the workplace, says Helen Friedman, PhD, a clinical psychologist in St. Louis.
+Hearing that a boss has cancer can evoke a variety of emotions, and may upset the hierarchy of the workplace, according to Helen Friedman, PhD, a clinical psychologist in St. Louis.
 You’re used to the boss being in control, but cancer makes that impossible, at least temporarily.
-Your own reaction will depend partially on the relationship you have with the boss, says David Blustein, PhD, professor of counseling psychology at Boston College.
+Your own reaction will depend partially on the relationship you have with the boss, advises David Blustein, PhD, professor of counseling psychology at Boston College.
 But two basic and common reactions, he finds, are insecurity and anxiety.
 “We tend to look to the boss for a sense of security,” he says.

 As Treatment Progresses